All Episodes

 You've nailed it.

-And I hope Ron Fournier is listening, so he knows how he got played.
+And I hope Ron Fournier is listening so he knows how he got played.

 You're right.

-And it's in that piece, how he got played.
+And it's in that piece how he got played.

-Me jerk reaction of the Republican.
+Knee-jerk reaction of the Republicans.

 And how disappointed and shocked and surprised he is.